-N-Nitroso-N-methyl-4-aminobutyric acid (NMBA) was detected resulting in the latest recall of losartan, an angiotensin receptor blocker commonly used to treat hypertension (high blood pressure).
+N-Nitroso-N-methyl-4-aminobutyric acid (NMBA) was the third chemical detected resulting in the latest two recalls of losartan, an angiotensin receptor blocker commonly used to treat hypertension (high blood pressure).
 It is believed to have been created during the manufacturing process of the generic drug.

 NMBA, according to Toronto Research Chemicals, is a known carcinogen in a wide range of animal species.

-The recalls initially began last summer when FDA recalled a number of lots of valsartan due to an “impurity”, N-nitrosodimethylamine (NDMA) that is known to cause cancer in animals.
+The recalls initially began in 2018 when the FDA recalled a number of lots of valsartan due to an “impurity”, N-nitrosodimethylamine (NDMA) that is known to cause cancer in animals.
 Weeks later they additionally found traces of N-nitrosodiethylamine (NDEA).

-According to Reuters, earlier last summer, the MHRA, Medicines and Healthcare Products Regulatory Agency, located in the UK, said the appearance of the impurity, N-nitrosodimethylamine (NDMA), came after a change in the process for making valsartan at one facility owned by Zhejiang Huahai Pharmaceuticals, a company in Linhai, China.
+According to Reuters, earlier that year, the MHRA, Medicines and Healthcare Products Regulatory Agency, located in the UK, said the appearance of the impurity, N-nitrosodimethylamine (NDMA), came after a change in the process for making valsartan at one facility owned by Zhejiang Huahai Pharmaceuticals, a company in Linhai, China.

 With NDEA, data is limited, but due to its classification as a nitrosamine and its prevalence in tobacco smoke it is classified as a probable human carcinogen.